itsuart/copy-move-extension/ReadMe.md

 Run installer.exe to install or uninstall the extension.

-Requires Windows 7 and up.
+Requires 64bit OS, Windows 7 and up.